redhat-na-ssa/demo-ai-gitops-catalog/README.md

 The intention of this repository is to help support practical use of OpenShift for AI / ML workloads.

+Please look at the [GitOps Catalog](https://github.com/redhat-cop/gitops-catalog) if you only need to automate an operator install.

 **This repo is subject to frequent, breaking changes!**

 ## Prerequisites